plawlost/yazzone/data/essays/mvp.md

 The first question produces compliance.
 The second produces a person.

 Most MVP parents won't get this.
 They'll keep pointing at the fridge, the tuition, the roof.
-Look at everything I gave you.
 And at some point—I don't know when exactly—you stop waiting for them to ask better questions.
 You stop being the one who generates all the warmth for a house that never warmed you back.

 You build.
 Not to prove anything to them anymore.
 Just because it's what you're good at now, and you might as well do it for your own reasons.

 I learned to believe in myself because the alternative was waiting forever.
-Most builders I know have a version of this story.
-The real question—the one I'm still figuring out—is whether you can eventually let someone else believe in you.
-Whether you can receive that without flinching.
+What I'm still learning is harder: how to let someone else believe in me too.
+How to be seen without flinching.

+The glass taught me that presence is a choice.
+Now I have to learn to stay present when there's no glass forcing it—when I could check out, when I could retreat into building, when I could scan the room instead of being in it.

+That's the real work.
+Not the building.
+The staying.